Fire Salamander Care Sheet

 Fire Salamander Housing

-At its most basic, a fire salamander terrarium may consist of a plastic shoebox containing a bottom layer of unbleached paper towels that have been moistened with amphibian-safe water (more on that later) and a hide, such as one of the bark tunnels sold in pet stores for reptiles.
+At its most basic, a fire salamander terrarium may consist of a plastic shoebox containing a bottom layer of unbleached paper towels that have been moistened with amphibian-safe water (more on that later) and a hide, such as one of the bark tunnels sold in pet stores for reptiles like the Zoo Med Habba Hut.
 Unlike many salamanders, fire salamanders do not burrow, and provided they have a hide spot such as a bark tunnel, they will do well in these Spartan accommodations.
 They may even breed in them.

-That said, I believe the hobbyist’s goal should be to approximate natural conditions in a fire salamander enclosure as closely as possible.
-A layer of 2 inches of moist topsoil that is free of artificial additives makes an ideal substrate.
+That said, I believe the hobbyist’s goal should be to approximate natural amphibian habitats in a fire salamander enclosure as closely as possible.
+A layer of 2 inches of moist topsoil that is free of artificial additives makes an ideal substrate or Reptile Bedding.
 Fire salamanders inhabit deciduous and mixed forests; consequently, a layer of leaf litter makes for a more natural environment.
 Each salamander should have a hide spot available to it, such as the aforementioned bark tunnel, or one of the molded plastic hides that are commonly available in pet stores that sell reptile supplies.

 Fire Salamander Lighting and Temperature